YSCEDC/YSCE/Documentation/Images/Readme.md

 # Image Folder

-This folder is where all Image files associated with YSCE Documentation should be located.
+This folder is where all Image files associated with YSCE Wiki pages should be located.